 Sustainable Food Program Specialist

-Tyler Hazard works to encourage the public to reduce their personal impact on farmed animals and the environment by promoting plant-centric diets.
-Through campaign content creation, video production, and outreach coordination Tyler aids Compassion USA in educating consumers on food systems and plant-based alternatives.
+Tyler Hazard helps manage Compassion USA's public campaigns and communications, in addition to leading on policy analysis and legislative collaboration within the movement.
+Through campaign content creation, video production, and outreach coordination Tyler aids Compassion USA in educating consumers on food systems and the benefits of plant-based alternatives.
 He holds a B.S. in Animal Science and Psychology and a M.S. in Animals and Public Policy.
 While not working Tyler can be frequently found enjoying the beach with a book or with his feline companion, JJ.